oracle-livelabs/partner-solutions/store-files-in-apex-apps-using-objstr/create-oci-resources-for-the-application/create-oci-resources-for-the-application.md

 ## Introduction

-In this lab, we will provision the required Oracle Cloud Infrastructure (OCI) components to support the Oracle Application Express (APEX) application that we will create in the next lab.
+In this lab, we will provision the required Oracle Cloud Infrastructure (OCI) components to support the Oracle APEX application that we will create in the next lab.

 Estimated Time: 15 minutes